mavlink/mavros/mavros/README.md

 -----------

 Only for linux.
 Depends on [Boost library][boost] >= 1.46 (hydro on 12.04).
-Catkin build system required (tested with ROS Hydro Medusa and Indigo Igloo).
+Catkin build system required (tested with ROS Hydro Medusa, Indigo Igloo and Jade Turtle).

 This package are dependent on [ros-\*-mavlink][mlwiki] build from [mavlink-gbp-release][mlgbp].
 Since 2014-06-19 it exists in Hydro and Indigo package index (so you can install via rosdep).